telerik/blazor-docs/knowledge-base/grid-select-on-incell-edit.md

 ## Description

-This article showcases how to programmatically [select]({%slug components/grid/selection/overview%}) a row which is edited in [InCell]({%slug components/grid/editing/incell%}) Editing Mode.
+When using the [InCell]({%slug components/grid/editing/incell%}) Editing Mode, I want the row that is currently edited to be selected.
+I want the user to get the current row selected when they edit it.

+ By default, the click action opens a cell for editing and does not select a row to avoid an ambiguous action, and so rows can only be selected with the dedicated grid selection column.

 ## Solution

-Use the `OnEdit` and `OnUpdate` [Grid events](%slug grid-events%#cud-events).
-In the handler for the `OnEdit` event add the currently edited item, passed to the method through the object of type `GridCommandEventArgs`, into the SelectedItems collection.
-The item added to the collection is with the old value, before the editing.
+Use the `OnEdit` and `OnUpdate` [Grid events]({%slug grid-events%}#cud-events):
+* In the handler for the `OnEdit` event add the currently edited item, passed to the method through the object of type `GridCommandEventArgs`, into the `SelectedItems` collection.
+    * The item added to the collection is with the old value, before the editing.
-In the handler for the `OnUpdate` update the SelectedItems collection with the new value of the edited item otherwise the visual representation of the row selection will not be present.
+* In the handler for the `OnUpdate` event, update the `SelectedItems` collection with the new value of the edited item to ensure data integrity.

->caption How to Select a row in Edit
+>caption How to Select the row that is being edited in InCell edit mode

 ````CSHTML
 @* You can create your own extension method to add an item into IEnumerable collection without the usage of a mediator one. *@